joel-fuentes-git/joel-fuentes-git/README.md

 Outside of work, I build things.
 Recent projects include a fine-tuned multi-agent market simulator with heterogeneous trader personas ([ucfinmath](https://github.com/joel-fuentes-git/ucfinmath)), a PDF-to-knowledge-graph adapter that actually preserves tables and figures ([graphify-unstructured](https://github.com/joel-fuentes-git/graphify-unstructured)), and a short squeeze research dossier on $CAR that got a little too detailed ([avis-squeeze-analysis](https://github.com/joel-fuentes-git/avis-squeeze-analysis)).
 I also compete in hackathons when they're interesting and give talks, most recently at the University of Chicago's Financial Mathematics seminar.

-I care about building things that work, understanding why they work, and being honest when they don't.

 ---

 [LinkedIn](https://www.linkedin.com/in/joel-fuentes) · New York